Deploying to a Cluster of WebSphere Servers Using WSAdmin

-Whatever you may be using to orchestrate the calling of your continuous deployment process does not matter much.
-What matters is the ability to create a reproducible DevOps process for calling wsadmin that all team members, from development to operations, can understand and track.
+Whatever you use to orchestrate the calling of your continuous deployment process, what matters is the ability to create a reproducible DevOps process for calling wsadmin, one that all team members, from development to operations, can understand and track.
 DeployHub allows you to define a DevOps process, calling wsadmin to build a list of servers in the cluster, that can adapt to the different pipeline environments.
 Below is the code you will need to add to your DeployHub workflow step that calls the websphere cluster list.

 clusterId=AdminConfig.getid("/ServerCluster:"+clusterName) clusterMembers=AdminConfig.list('ClusterMember', clusterId) clusterMembers = wsadminToList(clusterMembers)